fyngyrz/wtfm/users-guide.md

 # Documentation System User's Guide (beta)

-Note: I'm working specifically on repo-targetted documentation now.
+**Note:** I'm working specifically on repo-targeted documentation now.
 The project is not yet in the repo.
 I will place the actual project in the repo once I get far enough along here.
 Please be patient with me on this.